Jacques Brosse the joy of the moment

 Our author continues to expand the information from the previous note, incorporating its unmistakable sense of humor.

-Brosse criticizes the current internet era, advertising and the media, pointing out how they consume time and cloud our mind, preventing us from paying attention to the events that surround us, such as the arrival of the swallows:
+Jacques Brosse critica la era actual de internet, advertising and the media, pointing out how they consume time and cloud our mind, preventing us from paying attention to the events that surround us, such as the arrival of the swallows:

 * The translator clarifies the word game: Here are two words of words hardly translated.
 The original indicates: «Et Ils is procendent dans le vent.
 Autant in Emporte-T-il! ».
 The expression être dans le vent means "being fashionable."
 The author has used it ironically to criticize that those who are attentive to everything current do not even know if the swallows have arrived.
 The Autant expression in Emporte-T-il refers to the French title of the novel and film what the wind took [Autant in Emport Le Vent].